 My wooden French tapered rolling pin is one of my favorite rolling pins — I prefer it to my big heavy rolling pin with handles because I find it's easier to maneuver on tougher doughs and I don't have to worry that I'm putting too much pressure on the ends.
 It's also easier to clean because there's no moving parts.

-- Buy this wooden French tapered rolling pin on Amazon here! ($)
+- Buy a wooden French tapered rolling pin on Amazon here! ($)

-- Buy this stainless steel tapered rolling pin on Amazon here! ($)
+- Buy a stainless steel tapered rolling pin on Amazon here! ($)

-- Buy this hand crafted wooden French tapered rolling pin on Etsy here! ($$)
+- Buy a hand crafted wooden French tapered rolling pin on Etsy here! ($$)